 - Hairdryer – add blobs of paint onto paper, turn on hair dryer on and blow the paint away.

-- Salad Spinner – add spoonful of coloured paints onto a paper plate, insert into salad spinner and spin away.
+- Salad Spinner – add a spoonful of coloured paints onto a paper plate, insert it into the salad spinner and spin away.

 - Rubber Bands – place paper onto a baking tray and wrap rubber bands around it, paint rubber bands and then pull back rubber bands and let them go.

-- Foods (celery, apples, carrots, potatoes, dried pasta, frozen fish (scale painting) etc.) - these can be cut into specific designs, used for printing or just dipped and paint).
+- Foods (celery, apples, carrots, potatoes, dried pasta, frozen fish (scale painting) etc.) - these can be cut into specific designs, used for printing or just dipped and painted).

 - Balls (bumpy balls, golf balls, basketball, tennis ball, marbles, bouncy balls etc.) – balls can be kicked, thrown, bounced or rolled onto paper to create an impression.

-- Toilet Plungers – messy outdoor activity which requires big sheets of paper and lots of paint.
+- Toilet Plungers – a messy outdoor activity that requires big sheets of paper and lots of paint.

-- Bath Puffs, Shower Sponges, Loofa – creates a splotchy effect.
+- Bath Puffs, Shower Sponges, and Loofa – create a splotchy effect.